 The ecliptic is shown as a dotted line tracing a circular track across the planisphere window.
 This is the line which the sun traces against the sky over the course of a year.
 It’s also the line along which the planets appear to move.

-Planets move across the sky so much faster than the static stars, so they can't be plotted into the planisphere window... but you'll see below how to locate a planet using the planisphere in any given month.
+Planets move across the sky so much faster than the static stars, so they can’t be plotted into the planisphere window.
+Below, we’ll show you how to locate a planet using the planisphere.

 The final highlighted part of the window is the declination markers.
 Declination is the measure from celestial north (the rivet) at 90°, to the celestial equator at 0° and on down to the celestial south pole at -90°.

 Declination is used together with right ascension (equivalent to longitude on Earth and marked in hours on the outer ring), to give coordinates for any object in the night sky.

 What you might find surprising is that this exact view of the sky we’ve dialled in for 10pm on the 20th November can be seen at many different times of the year.